Computational and applied mathematics encompasses a broad spectrum of mathematical fields and computational methods, including:

 It normally takes two years to obtain a master's and an additional two to four years for the doctoral degree.
 Degree requirements can be found in the General Announcements.

-Students must take the following introductory courses in their first year of study.
+Students should take the following introductory courses in their first year of study, except for CAAM 600 which is taken in the spring semester of the second year.

 |Course #||Course Title|